NikinAI/TypedGraph/README.md

 The creation of the graph must be Vertex-typed-constraint.

-For given vertices types: A, B and C
+For given vertex types: A, B and C
-For given edges types: F and G
+For given edge types: F and G

 The user should be able to define authorized condition: